cloudinary-community/gatsby-source-cloudinary/README.md

 ## Contribute 🏴‍☠️

-Want to contribute to making this tool even better?
-Feel free to send in issues and pull requests on feature requests, fixes, bugs, typos, performance lapses, or any other challenge faced with using this tool.
+Want to contribute to making our plugin even better?
+Feel free to send in issues and pull requests on feature requests, fixes, bugs, typos, performance lapses, or any other challenge faced with using our plugin.

-## License
+## License 👑

 MIT